 Mary Anna Weber is President, Angotti Weber and Associates.
 She provides consulting services in the areas of strategy, learning, and leadership.
 Mary Anna is adjunct faculty for IU SPEA Executive Education where she teaches classes in the area of Management and Leadership Development.
 She received her Bachelor of Science in Consumer Economics from West Virginia University and her Master of Science in Adult Education and Organizational Development from Ball State University.
 Her passion is mentoring and coaching leaders at all levels.
 Her leadership programs are her tribute to the wonderful clients she serves.

-Institute tuition totals $2,095 per participant, which includes parking, course materials, refreshment breaks and lunch.
+Institute tuition of $2,450 includes parking, course materials, refreshment breaks and lunch.

 All courses, unless otherwise noted, are offered at: